CL-BZH/Hex_game_AI/README.md

 > **Note**:
 There is an option to switch to **brute-force** once the number of free positions is below a certain limit.
 The flag to set in the Makefile is `_BF_SUP`.
-`CPPFLAGS += -D_BF_SUP=20` means that the brute-force algorithm will be run once the number of avilable cells on the board are less than 20.
+`CPPFLAGS += -D_BF_SUP=20` means that the brute-force algorithm will be run once the number of available cells on the board is less than 20.

 > A bit of explanation on how is decided the number of runs for the Monte-Carlo simulation.
 This is computed in `get_number_runs()` *(hex_machine_engine.h)*.